jeremiahxy/vigilant-tribble/README.md

 # vigilant-tribble
-Being vigilant ... for tribbles.
+Being vigilant ... for tribbles (and other stuff).